cdgn-coding/auth-export-poc/readme.md

-# Auth0 Users Sync Job POC
+# Auth0 Export Users Example

 This project synchronizes users from an Auth0 database with a PostgreSQL with the goal of being able to perform queries